Houssem-Triki/MIMIC/README.md

 ## Proceding with the simulation

-In Julia's REPL, you need to change the directory with the command `cd(path)` to the directory of MIMIC.jl.
+In Julia's REPL, you need to change the directory with the command `cd("C:/My/New/Working/Directory/")` to the directory of MIMIC.jl.
 Afterwords, you need to use the following command `include("MIMIC.jl")`.
 This will allow the initialisation of MIMIC in order to use the functions that it offers.

 Then, you can lanche the initialisation of your interaction with the following command `MIMICinit()`.
 You can check for the scheduled tasks to be executed by putting the following command: `Scheduled_tasks_List`.